endlesstory0428/Graph-Cities/README.md

 ├── ${SUBGRAPH}.cc-layers #iterative edge fixed point decomposition vertex intersection graph └── ${SUBGRAPH}_names.csv #vertex labels
 ```
-## Limitation
+## Limitation of fpViewer
-This complementary aims to show wave-fragment decomposition of iterative edge fixed points and vertex intersection graph between iterative edge fixed points.
-The size of each fragment should be no larger than 8192 edges, the number of fragments per wave should be no larger than 60, and the number of waves per connected fixed point should be no larger than 50.
+The number of waves per connected fixed point should be no larger than 50, the number of fragments per wave should be no larger than 60, and the number of edges of each fragment should be no larger than 8192.
+This in effect allows the fpViewer to process fixed points with at most `50 * 60 * 8192 = 24,576,000` edges provided that a suitable parameterized hierarchy tree for the fixed point is pre-computed.
+In this release, the provided fpViewer is able to handle detailed visualizations of non-regular general graphs with at most 131,072 edges provided all of its fragments have no more than 8192 edges.
+The purpose of fpViewer is to locally explore medium-sized graphs that consist of fixed points with about 3,000 "small" fragments.
+This is feasible by using the intersection graph of the iterative edge fixed point vertex sets.

 # graph-strata
-A full documentation for Graph Strata is avilible [here](https://fatimaalsaadeh.com/projects/Documentation.pdf).
+A full documentation for Graph Strata is availiable [here](https://fatimaalsaadeh.com/projects/Documentation.pdf).

+There are some issues with Safari.
+Therefore, we recommand for the current version to only use Chrome as a browser.

+## Limitation of Graph Strata
+The number of edges of the input graph should be no larger than 16,384.
+The purpose of Graph Strata is to locally explore small-sized graphs with variaty algorithms including iterative fixed point decomposition and wave-fragment vertices decomposition in a layered view.